Q: Are you affiliated with a church?

 >A: In the state of California, there are no required number of educational hours for private school students, however, Grace and Glory Academy requires that all students complete between 155-175 educational “school days” (including field trips) per academic year.

->Q: How do families apply for Grace and Glory Academy?
+>Q: How do families apply?

 Families that want to practice unschooling,